Send the link below via email or IMCopy

 How it all began...

-In 1984, PIC began providing services to infants and toddlers ages birth to 3 with disabilities and developmental delays.
+In 1984, PIC began providing services to families with infants and toddlers ages birth to 3, with disabilities and developmental delays.

-PIC provides mandated services by the Individuals with Disabilities Act or IDEA.
+PIC services are mandated by the Individuals with Disabilities Act, or IDEA.
 The services are referred to as Part C of IDEA and are similar to a school district's special education services referred to as Part B.

 Early Intervention services are provided in “natural environments” or places that infants and toddlers of all abilities spend their day.